RellikJaeger/Hackintosh-linux-Installer/README.md

-# How To Created a Vanilla Hackintosh USB-Installer using Linux
+# How To Creat a Vanilla Hackintosh USB-Installer using Linux.

 ## For automated installation:
 Use tribeam.sh script